4 Relative entropy

 The KL divergence is then \[ \begin{split} B(\hat{Q}, P) & = H(\hat{Q}) -H(\hat{Q}, P) \\ & = H(\hat{Q}) + \sum_{i=1}^K \log ( p_i) \, \hat{q}_i \\ & = H(\hat{Q}) + \frac{1}{n} \sum_{i=1}^K n_i \log p_i \\ \end{split} \]

-This follows the current and widely accepted usage of the term cross-entropy.
-However, in some typically older literature cross-entropy may refer instead to the related but different KL divergence discussed further below.↩︎
+This follows the current accepted usage.
+However, in some (typically older) literature the term cross-entropy may refer instead to the KL divergence.↩︎

-Note that divergence between distributions is not related to and should not be confused with the divergence vector operator used in vector calculus.↩︎
+Note that divergence between distributions is unrelated to the divergence vector operator from vector calculus.↩︎

 Boltzmann, L. 1878.
 Weitere Bemerkungen über einige Probleme der mechanischen Wärmetheorie.
 Wien Ber.
 78:7–46. https://doi.org/10.1017/CBO9781139381437.013↩︎